Haydn: “The Creation”

 Haydn: The Creation (Die Schopfung)

-Text by an anonymous English poet and Baron Gottfried van Swieten, after the book of Genesis in the Old Testament and Milton’s Paradise Lost.
+Text by an anonymous English poet and Baron Gottfried van Swieten, after the book of Genesis from the Old Testament and Milton’s Paradise Lost.

 Die Schopfung / The Creation is, then, for all intents and purposes bilingual.
 (This is trickier than it looks: if one is to write, as Haydn did, worm music, the English “worm” and German “Wurm” must fall in the same place, despite the grammatical differences between the two languages.)
 The English we use today was spruced up by Vincent Novello when the vocal score was published, but is still thick with Miltonian allusions.